au-ts/cogent/cogent/README.md

 Cogent builds with the Glasgow Haskell Compiler (GHC)

-Tested with GHC-7.10.3 and GHC-8.0.1.
-Similar versions have a chance to work.
+Tested with GHC-7.10.3, GHC-8.0.1 and GHC-8.0.2.
+Similar versions have a chance to work (if you wish to fix breakage).

 See [INSTALL.md](./INSTALL.md) for details.